 The extra sunlight and warm weather means a burst of growth but it also means that weeds will start appearing a lot more too.
-Regular hoeing when the weather is dry will keep them away.
+Regular hoeing and applying treatments when the weather is dry will keep them away.

 Here is what we are doing in the garden in June.

 - Use slow release plant food into your pots , planters and baskets.